Has your mind drawn a blank?

 38. Give The Dog A Bath

-Giving a dog a bath after a muddy walk is not fun and tends to be rushed.
+Giving a dog a bath after a muddy walk is not going to be at the top of your list of fun things and probably gets rushed.
 Take some time when the dog isn’t muddy to give him a decent wash and dry.

 39. Clean Your Garage